lightstep/opentelemetry-examples/collector/hadoop/README.md

 `docker-compose` creates a docker network that can be found by running `docker network list`, e.g. `dockerhadoop_default`.

-Run `docker network inspect` on the network (e.g. `dockerhadoop_default`) to find the IP the hadoop interfaces are published on.
+Run `docker network inspect` on the network (e.g. `hadoop_integrations`) to find the IP the hadoop interfaces are published on.
 Access these interfaces with the following URLs:

 * Namenode: http://<dockerhadoop_IP_address>:9870/dfshealth.html#tab-overview
 * History server: http://<dockerhadoop_IP_address>:8188/applicationhistory